(1) For the purpose of this chapter, the term:

-(j) “Cottage food operation” means a natural person who produces or packages cottage food products at his or her residence and sells such products in accordance with s.
+(j) “Cottage food operation” means a natural person or an entity that produces or packages cottage food products at the residence of the natural person or at the residence of a natural person who has an ownership interest in the entity and sells such products in accordance with s.
 500.80. (k) “Cottage food product” means food that is not a potentially hazardous food as defined by department rule which is sold by a cottage food operation in accordance with s.
 500.80.

 (l) “Department” means the Department of Agriculture and Consumer Services.

 (m) “Federal act” means the Federal Food, Drug, and Cosmetic Act, as amended, 21 U.S.C. ss.
 301 et seq.; 52 Stat.
 1040 et seq.